data-intuitive/viash_docs/getting_started/hello_world.md

 ### Functionality

-The **functionality** section describes the core functionality of the component, such as its inputs, outputs, arguments, and extra resources.
+The **functionality** attribute describes the core functionality of the component, such as its inputs, outputs, arguments, and extra resources.
 The ‘Hello World’ component accepts two arguments: